Lombiq/Orchard-Azure-Application-Insights/Readme.md

   },
   "OrchardCore": {
     "Lombiq_Hosting_Azure_ApplicationInsights": {
-      // Deprecated, do not use in new projects "QuickPulseTelemetryModuleAuthenticationApiKey": "your API key here"
+      // Deprecated, do not use in new projects.
+      "QuickPulseTelemetryModuleAuthenticationApiKey": "your API key here"
     }
   }